 These alfajores are not covered in chocolate, but they are rolled in coconut instead.
 They are also smaller than regular alfajores and I find them the perfect cookies to serve at teatime (even though they were served at breakfast too in all the hotels we stayed at!
 No complaints there!).

-Enjoy and don’t forget to check out my video recipe and to leave a comment to let me know how you like it!
+Enjoy and don’t forget to check out my video recipe.
+Also, leave a comment to let me know how you like it!

 Alfajores de Maicena